 }

-rememberCoroutineScope gives you a CoroutineScope that’s tied to the composable’s lifecycle.
-You hold it.
-You decide when to launch.
-It cancels automatically when the composable leaves composition — so if the user taps “Refresh” and immediately navigates away, the coroutine won’t outlive the screen.
+rememberCoroutineScope gives you a CoroutineScope tied to the composable’s lifecycle.
+You hold it, you decide when to launch, and it cancels automatically when the composable leaves composition — so if the user taps “Refresh” and immediately navigates away, the coroutine won’t outlive the screen.

 SwiftUI — Task { } in a button action